- 714 views

 In recent years, Costa Rica has established itself as one of the world's great destinations, offering the ultimate blend of stunning scenery, rich culture and legendary hospitality.
 Adventure and eco-tourists alike are enthralled by this small country's range of activities, sights and attractions, not to mention its excellent infrastructure and delicious cuisine.

 From the mighty Arenal volcano to the cloud forests of Monteverde and pristine beaches of Manuel Antonio, there is no shortage of action and adventure!
 That said, traveling to any developing country can bring its own challenges, and Costa Rica is no exception.
-As such, we’ve put together our very best Costa Rica travel tips to help you get to the very most out of your Central American adventures.
+As such, we’ve put together our very best Costa Rica travel tips to help you get to the very most out of your Costa Rica tour.

 - Many international flights fly to the country's capital city, San Jose.
 A vast majority of visitors arrive in Costa Rica the same way.